skippyr/river-dreams/README.md

 		<p>River Dreams takes minimal aesthetics and features into account to bring you a graceful experience when using a terminal emulator.</p>
 		<p>In the preview, below, you can see a demo of River Dreams with its default look.</p>
 		<img src="./images/preview.gif"/>
-		<p>For those moments where you can not have access to a rich terminal and have to use bitmap fonts, River Dreams will still be there with you: it includes a fallback text feature that is automatically activated based in your terminal emulator's color support.
+		<p>For those moments where you can not have access to a rich terminal and have to use bitmap fonts, River Dreams will still be there with you: it includes a fallback text feature that is automatically activated based on your terminal emulator's color support.
 Or you can manually activate it too.</p>
 		<img src="./images/preview_fallback.gif"/>
 	<h2>Aesthetics</h2>
 		<p>River Dreams is heavily inspired by tribal patterns, which you will see throughout the whole set of symbols I have chosen for it.</p>